Your guide to the best Gdansk day trips for history, hiking, and culture in East Pomerania!

 The Wdzydze Watch tower is located only a 5-minute drive from the Kashub Ethnografic Museum, it can thus be easily combined.

-The Wdydze watch tower is strategically located on the intersection of several lakes in the Kashubian lake district.
+The Wdydze watch tower is strategically located at the intersection of several lakes in the Kashubian Lake district.
 It will give you a good sense of the vastness of the Pomeranian highlands.

-The observation tower offers a breathtaking panorama view and there are camping facilities in the immediate surroundings.
+The observation tower offers a breathtaking panorama view and camping facilities in the immediate surroundings.

-You’ll also find a bar onsite that serves delicious Polish soups and the traditional pirogi (dumplings).
-Its terrace is very inviting to relax and enjoy the views.
+You’ll also find a bar on site that serves delicious Polish soups and traditional pirogi (dumplings).
+Its terrace is very inviting for relaxing and enjoying the views.

-In case you want to get active, you can even rent a canoe or a windsurf next to the watch tower and explore the lakes by canoeing.
+If you want to get active, you can rent a canoe or a windsurf next to the watch tower and explore the lakes by canoe.

 Wdzydze Kiszewskie 29,